- Home

 - Insulate hot water pipes so you don't have to run as much water to get hot water, conserving both water and gas/electric

-- Locate your master water shut-off valve
+- Locate and know where your master water shut-off valve is

-- Test your toilet for leaks by putting a few drops of food coloring/dye tab in the tank
+- Test your toilet for leaks by putting a few drops of food coloring/dye tab in the tank (food coloring/dye will stain your toilet)

-- Turn off the water while you shave
+- Turn off the water while you shave and brush your teeth, and do the dishes

 - Install faucet aerators on all of your faucets